Information about housing, renting and your rightsTOP

 - you can telephone them on 1300 304 054.

-- has information on the Tenancy WA website or via their “get help” page; or
+- provides information on their Tenancy WA webpage, including a “get help” page; or

 - you can telephone their Advice Line from 9.00 am to 4.00 pm, Monday to Friday (not public holidays).
 Telephone numbers are: